Rihanna Rocks Two Major Trends in an Oversized Suit Jacket & Fur Sandals

 Rihanna’s accessories, along with the on-trend, menswear-inspired coat, lend a corporate element to her jeans and sandals.
 Jewelry-wise, the singer picked out some sturdy hoop earrings and a heavy gold watch, adding some metallic detailing to her otherwise matte look.

-Boxy suit jackets with more delicate footwear has been a favorite of Rihanna’s in recent months: She sported a big black suit jacket with silver sandals when she met French first lady Brigitte Trogneux in July, and she wore a checked blazer with pumps a few days ago while headed to a meeting.
+Boxy suit jackets with more delicate footwear has been a favorite of Rihanna’s in recent months: She sported a big black suit jacket with silver sandals when she met French first lady Brigitte Macron in July, and she wore a checked blazer with pumps a few days ago while headed to a meeting.

 Want more?